spencertiberi/manual50/notes/cs50tools.md

     1 error generated.
     make: *** [test] Error 1
     ```
-      - This message can be intimidating for students as it's a lot of cryptic text.
+      - This message can be intimidating for students as there is a lot of cryptic text.
       - Typing `help50 make test` will try to parse the error and give a more human-friendly explanation like this:
         ```
           You seem to have an error in test.c on line 5.
 By "implicit